-To be submitted by the end of the third year.
+To be submitted by the end of the sixth year.

-This is the timetable the Graduate Studies Committee encourages research students to follow.
+This is the timetable the Graduate Studies Committee, in normal cases, encourages parttime research students to follow.

 Circumstances may make this inappropriate in individual cases, and the Examination Regulations do not impose this timetable.
 The University, however, aims to ensure DPhil submissions by the end of the fourth year.
 If more than 12 terms are needed to complete and submit the DPhil thesis, students must apply to the Graduate Studies Committee for an extension of time.
 The University also imposes stringent conditions on granting intermissions in student status (e.g. medical notes).